Placing Stairs in Revit Structure: A Step-by-Step Guide

 Align it here.
 Very good.
 Let’s see if we can find our alignment.

-Let's unpin it.
-This is what happens when we have beam systems.
-It pins the units.
+Let’s unpin it—this is what happens when we have Beam Systems; it pins the units.

-Let's pick them.
-Hold the command down.
-Control down.
+Let’s pick them.
+Hold CTRL down.

 Pick all of these and the ones that are pinned.
-Let's unpin them.
-Let's realign them and with this one we're going to use the extend command.
+Let’s unpin them.
+Let’s realign them, and with this one we’re going to use the Extend command.

-Extend multiple.
-Let's pick this face.
+*Extend Multiple*.
+Let’s pick this face.
 Now go through and pick each one of these.

 And there we have it.
 We have our stair system set.
 Let’s close this view and go to our fourth level.

-These joists, let's unpin those.
+These joists—let’s unpin those.
 The ones that are pinned.
-Let's align this joist to the face of the opening here.
+Let’s align this joist to the face of the opening here.

 And again, let’s go to our multiple commands.
 But first, let’s escape out of that and realign the face of these two joists.
 Let’s move it to the face of the opening.

-Now let's realign it.
-The perpendicular joist to this joist here.
+Now let’s realign it—the perpendicular joist to this joist here.
 Very good.

 Very good.
 Go ahead and finish the next level.
 And that’s it for this video.